What is Software Quality Assurance?

 It assures that everything in the software should be standardized, i.e. it follows all the standards either the standards in documentation, development, quality control.
-It reduces the ambiguity and hence improve the quality of software.
+It reduces ambiguity and hence improves the quality of software.

 5. Code Inspection

-Software walkthrough is a kind of informal process and usually it is initiated by the Author to read the document or code and the peer members write down their suggestions or errors in it and submits them.
-It is not formally documented like Inspection and moderator is not necessary in the meeting.
-Its main objective is to know the status of code completed till date and collecting suggestions from peers for a better quality of software.
+Software walkthrough is a kind of informal process and usually, it is initiated by the Author to read the document or code and the peer members write down their suggestions or errors in it and submits them.
+It is not formally documented like Inspection and moderator is not necessary for the meeting.
+Its main objective is to know the status of code completed to date and collecting suggestions from peers for a better quality of software.

 7. Stress Testing

 Stress testing is done to check how the system works under heavy load.
 This testing plays an important role in software quality as in e-commerce applications, stress and load testing are done properly in order to test the capacity of the software (how many maximum numbers of users can access an application at a time).